Latest Dynatrace

 For a more detailed explanation, see Automate the Site Reliability Guardian - GitHub tutorial.

-Objectives set to Auto-adaptive thresholds in the Site Reliability Guardian require five runs to enable the baseline.
-In a real-life scenario, these test runs will likely run over hours, days, or weeks, providing Dynatrace ample time to gather sufficient usage data.
-To enable the baseline, you'll trigger five load tests after one another.
-After the baseline, you can view the completed training runs by selecting Workflows and Executions.
+Objectives set to Auto-adaptive thresholds in the guardian require five runs to enable the baseline.
+In a real-life scenario, these test runs will run over hours, days, or weeks, providing Dynatrace time to gather sufficient usage data.
+To enable the baseline, you'll trigger five load tests, one after another.
+After baselining, you can view the completed training runs by selecting Workflows and Executions.
 You should see five successful workflow executions.

 You could use this DQL query to see the Site Reliability Guardian results in a notebook: